Frequently Asked Questions

 WHEN WILL I BE NOTIFIED ABOUT THE RESULT OF MY APPLICATION?

-Only those who are selected to participate in The 21 will be notified of their acceptance via email approximately two weeks after the application deadline.
-Those who are notified of their acceptance will be required to accept their spot on The 21 within a given timeframe or their spot will be offered to someone else.
+We will endeavor to inform successful applicants of the status of their application via email within four weeks of the application deadline.
+Waitlisted applicants and those who are not selected for this year’s trips will be informed in the weeks to follow.
+Those who are notified of their acceptance will be required to secure their spot on The 21 by paying a deposit within a given timeframe or their spot will be offered to someone else.

 I AM UNABLE TO ATTEND THE FULL DURATION OF THE TRIP.
 CAN I ATTEND PART OF THE TRIP?